Logo

 This is a committee that never sleeps!
 It deals with everything relating to NZSTI’s IT (website, Zoom, email accounts, IT updates, etc.) and administration needs (new applications, upgrades, admin around PD events, etc.).

-On the admin side, the committee works closely with BPS to streamline processes such as membership applications and upgrades.
+On the admin side, the committee works closely with the Operations Manager to streamline processes such as membership applications and upgrades.
 The committee members also support the secretary with replies to email queries, if required, and liaise with the Marketing/Communications committee to proofread text to be published.
 As you can see, there’s quite a bit of overlap between Marketing/Comms and Admin/IT and the two committees work together closely.

 Membership Committee